sphinx-doc/sphinx/Doc-26/tutorial/stdlib.rst

    >>> Timer('a,b = b,a', 'a=1; b=2').timeit()
    0.54962537085770791

-In contrast to :mod:`timeit`'s fine level of granularity, the :mod:`profile` (XXX reference: ../lib/module-profile.html) and :mod:`pstats` modules provide tools for identifying time critical sections in larger blocks of code.
+In contrast to :mod:`timeit`'s fine level of granularity, the :mod:`profile` and :mod:`pstats` modules provide tools for identifying time critical sections in larger blocks of code.

 .. _tut-quality-control: